Swiftly…Incidental?

 I’ve heard a thousand love songs.
 How about we dive into the monstrous pressure she’s under?
 (And no, not I Can Do it With a Broken Heart’s gaudyI’m so depressed I act like it’s my birthday everyday.”)

-Rather than continue idolizing love and happy endings, when can Swift’s confidence and seemingly-yet-to-be-achieved self assuredness be the primary focus of her work?
+Rather than continue idolizing love and happy endings, when can Swift’s confidence and still-elusive self-assuredness take center stage?
 When will Taylor, in all her glittery, vulnerable, snarky honor — believe she’s enough?
+When will selfhood out-value romance?

-Finding love with another is fine and lovely and all, but what I’d most love to see?
+Finding love with another is fine and lovely, but what I’d most love to see?
 An even happier Taylor Swift homecoming, to herself — once and for all.

 Next